 Nucleotide and/or Amino Acid Sequence Listings

-Rules 5.2, 13ter.1(a), (c) and (e); Sections 208, 801; AI Annex C
+Rule 5.2; Section 208; AI Annex C

 Where the international application contains disclosure of one or more nucleotide and/or amino acid sequences, the description should contain a separate sequence listing part complying with the standard provided for in Annex C of the Administrative Instructions.
-The sequence listing may be in written form and computer readable form, both forms complying with the standard provided for in Annex C. Instead of in written form, the sequence listing may be filed on an electronic medium under the provisions of Section 801 of the Administrative Instructions, where the receiving Office in which the international application was filed accepts sequence listings filed on an electronic medium.
-The International Searching Authority carries out the international search on the basis of those forms of the listing.
-For handling of the nucleotide and/or amino acid sequence listings, refer to paragraphs 9.39, 15.12 and 15.13 (search stage) and paragraphs 18.1718.18 (examination stage).
+For handling of the nucleotide and/or amino acid sequence listings, refer to paragraphs 9.39, 15.12 and 15.13 (search stage) and paragraphs 18.17 and 18.18 (examination stage).

 Deposit of Biological Material